 1. Get the right nutrients

-Lutein and zeaxanthin – these antioxidants are found in green leafy vegetables and help to protect your retinas.
+Lutein and zeaxanthin — these micronutrients are found in green leafy vegetables and can help to protect against age-related macular degeneration.

 Omega-3 — found in oily fish like mackerel and salmon, this can help to prevent dry eyes and related sight loss.